-- Zoo Bar – On a Tuesday night Zoo bar caters to students with some retro dance classics and three floors to make a decision.
+- Zoo Bar – On a Tuesday night Zoo bar caters to students with some retro dance classics and three floors to choose from.
 Drinks start at £2.

 - Zig Zag – At Strawberry Moonsbar is a premier student night in London located near Saville Row.
 The bargain drink is £2.50 for a double vodka and red bull.